 a great ear for melody and a desire to produce great music

 release.
-The album which is supposedly based on The Book of Revelations
+The album which is supposedly based on The Book of Revelation

 is considered one of the best, most innovative and diverse progressive rock albums of all

-and the material, finally release it, the band no longer exists.
+and the material, finally release it Aphrodite's Child no longer exists.

 The most controversial song on the album is titled with the infinity